 Handy for reducing the heat of a component.

-Ventilation is an important feature that you must communicate with the product designer or mechanical engineer responsible for the enclosure for the PCB.
+Ventilation is an important feature that you must communicate with the product or mechanical engineer responsible for the enclosure for the PCB.
 It prevents the heat from building up at a single spot.

 Keep Critical Components Away From The Heat